Michael P. Johnson

-Michael Paul Johnson (born December 20, 1942) is emeritus professor of sociology, women's studies, and African and African American studies at Pennsylvania State University, having taught there for over thirty years.
-It is where he developed his typology (known as "Johnson's typology") for describing intimate partner violence.
+Michael Paul Johnson (Ph.D., University of Michigan) is Emeritus Professor of Sociology, Women’s Studies, and African and African American Studies at Penn State, where he taught sociology and women’s studies for over thirty years and was designated an Alumni Teaching Fellow, Penn State’s highest teaching award.
+He is an internationally recognized expert on domestic violence, invited to speak at conferences and universities throughout the United States and around the world.

-Johnson is an "expert on domestic violence".
-He was a member of the editorial boards of the Journal of Family Theory and Review and the Journal of Marriage and Family.
+His research focuses on the implications of differentiating among types of violence in intimate relationships, and he has consulted regularly with community organizations and government agencies regarding domestic violence policy and practice.
+He is widely published in scholarly journals, and his major work on domestic violence is presented in A Typology of Domestic Violence: Intimate Terrorism, Violent Resistance, and Situational Couple Violence (Northeastern University Press, 2008).
+Although he retired from Penn State in 2005 and from consulting in 2015, he still writes occasionally when opportunity knocks.

 Education

 Johnson obtained his BA degree in sociology from Knox College (Galesburg, Illinois) (1965), his MA in sociology from the University of Iowa (1969), and his PhD in sociology from the University of Michigan (1974).

 PAIR project

 In 1981 a long-term study of courtship and marriage of 168 couples was implemented by Ted Huston.
 The project began at Penn State and was intended to last through the first two and a half years of marriage, but it was extended and extra waves of data were collected.
 In 1985 the project transferred to the University of Texas at Austin and a follow-up set of interviews with the participants took place in 1991.
 Johnson has been a collaborator on the PAIR project since its early days, with a particular interest in 'conceptions of commitment'.